|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 What you need to obtain a password

-You will need to provide your 10-digit participant number and the last 6 digits of your Social Security Number (SSN).
+You will be asked to provide your 10-digit participant number and your Social Security Number (SSN).

-If you do not know your 10-digit participant number, but can provide your name, full date of birth and SSN, the Child Support Enforcement Division (CSED) will provide your 10-digit participant number and a password.
-If you do not know your 10-digit participant number or SSN, CSED cannot verify who you are.
+If you do not know your 10-digit participant number, but can provide your name, full date of birth and SSN, the Child Support Division (CSD) will provide your 10-digit participant number and a password.
+If you do not know your 10-digit participant number or SSN, CSD cannot verify who you are.

-NOTE: If you do not know your 10-digit participant number or SSN, call your Child Support Officer (CSO) before contacting the CSED (County child support phone numbers and addresses).
+NOTE: If you do not know your 10-digit participant number or SSN, call your Child Support Officer (CSO) before contacting the CSD (County child support phone numbers and addresses)..

-Call CSED at (651) 431-4400, option 4 and ask for a password to use Child Support ezDocs.
+Call CSD at 651-431-4400, option 4 and ask for a password to use Child Support ezDocs.
 You can only use this password to log into Child Support ezDocs.
 If you lose your password, you will need to call for another one.

 Logging in to Child Support ezDocs